The Fundamental Plane Relation for Gamma-Ray Pulsars Implied by 4FGL: Fundamental Plane: from 4FGL toward 3PC

 As mentioned above, the $\epsilon_{10}$ values also probe the high-energy parts of the spectra.
 Thus, the FP relation or luminosity function that incorporates the corresponding $\epsilon_{10}$ values reads

 which shows that the exponents are consistent with those in all the previous FP versions supporting the FP underlying theoretical considerations.
-It is noted that the units $\epsilon_{10}, B_{\star}, \ed$, and $L_{\gamma}$ are measured in Eq.~\eqref{eq:fp_update_ef1/10} are the same as the units $\epsilon_{\rm c1}, B_{\star}, \ed$, and $L_{\gamma}$ are measured in Eq.~\eqref{eq:fp_update_ecut1}.
 We also note that the uncertainties in the above equations, as well as those in Eq.~\ref{eq:fp_observations}, are purely statistical, and do not explicitly incorporate systematic uncertainties associated with distances or other variables; however, these systematics may implicitly affect the quoted statistical uncertainty in the luminosity function exponents).

 The exponent consistency between the FP relations in Eqs.~\eqref{eq:fp_update_ecut1} and \eqref{eq:fp_update_ef1/10} implies that the ratio $\epsilon_{\rm c1}/\epsilon_{\rm 10}$ is practically constant (i.e., proportional relationship between $\epsilon_{\rm c1}$ and $\epsilon_{10}$).
 Indeed, as shown in Figure~\ref{fig:e10vsec1}, where we plot $\epsilon_{10}$ as a function of $\epsilon_{\rm c1}$, $\epsilon_{\rm 10}$ is closely proportional to $\epsilon_{\rm c1}$.
 We also note that $\epsilon_{10}$ and $\epsilon_{\rm c1}$ are not directly related through the same function in the sense that the $\epsilon_{10}$ value is derived from best fit corresponding to the model function in Eq.~\eqref{eq:4FGLspectrumfit} while the $\epsilon_{\rm c1}$ value is the best-fit parameter of the function model in Eq.~\eqref{eq:spectrumfit_bfree} for $b=1$.